rmbryan/FB-Data/README.md

 # FB Data

-Dataset of 1000 registered voters and their Facebook presence/absence prior to the 2012 General Election.
+FBData2 file: dataset of 1000 registered voters and their Facebook presence/absence prior to the 2012 General Election.

 ## Getting Started

-Code provided for replication purposes
+Code provided for replication purposes (Models/QI files)

 ## Authors